kaveh-ale/spe/saa/readme.md

 # Project

-ALE Python Examples
+ALE Python Examples.
-Developed by Kaveh Majidi @ ALE
+Developed by Kaveh Majidi @ ALE.
-An Example on how to use Python and saa on ALE AOS
+An Example on how to use Python and saa on ALE AOS.
 In this example, saa will ping a specific IP address and on failure of the ping it will execute the python script called check-camera.py on the switch.
 The python script will admin disable/Enable the POE port that the camera is connected.
-Use case is that some cameras will go into sleep after a period of inactivity.
-To bring them up again you need to disable/enable the POE port.
+Use case: some cameras will go into sleep after a period of inactivity.
+To bring them up again you need to disable/enable the POE port when they are not active(ping fails).

 # Version